-1 Support the expansion of regulatory and citizen science air quality monitoring in schools.
-2 The Paris mayor and school authorities should look to discourage and restrict traffic and car idling around schools, for example by including schools in low emission zones or congestion charge areas and promote free public transport.
-3 Highlight the health evidence to teach citizens about the negative impacts of air quality, which in turn can contribute to more awareness on the benefits of cleaner air and climate action for greater public health gains.
-4 Increase knowledge and raise awareness about the impact of construction works on air quality and its health effects in and around schools.
+- 1 Support the expansion of regulatory and citizen science air quality monitoring in schools. - 2 The Paris arrondissements' mayor and school authorities could put measures in place to discourage and restrict traffic and car idling around schools such as ensuring schools are part of low emission zones or congestion charge areas, creating more pedestrian streets around schools, and promoting free public transport for children and their parents. - 3 Ensure better control and stricter fines regarding the non-respect of the Crit'Air vignette. - Create educational campaigns which promote the health gains to Parisians through measures to curb air pollution, which in turn can contribute to more awareness on the benefits of cleaner air and climate action for greater public health gains. - 5 Increase knowledge and raise awareness about the impact of construction works on air quality and its health effects in and around schools, and enforce strict mitigation measures to reduce air pollution from construction sites.